Tender leafy greens that simply melt in your mouth

 - 3 cups chicken stock or vegetable stock, low sodium preferred

-- 2 bunches (about 2 pounds) fresh collard greens
+- 2 pounds bunches fresh collard greens about 2 bunches

 - Prepare the collard greens by first removing the stems.
 Pull them off by hand or cut them out with a knife.
 Wash the leaves in a very large bowl of water or clean sink filled with water, allowing the soot from the greens to sink to the bottom of the container.
 Repeat by cleaning the container, and resubmerging in clean water.
 To test a leaf for no grit, simply bite into one.
 Never dump the leaves into a strainer with the water, or the leaves will get dirty.